Total Solar Eclipse of 26 February, 1979.

 TOP RIGHT: Equipment set up at our eclipse site, three kilometers south of Grassrange.

-LOWER LEFT: Monument at the Custer Battlefield in Montana.
+LOWER LEFT: Monument at the Custer Battlefield National Monument in Montana.
+(The name was changed to the "Little Bighorn Battlefield National Monument" in 1991.)

 LOWER RIGHT: Diorama of the battle.
 One of many displays in the visitor center.